TaitoUnited/wordpress-template/README.md

 Creating a new server environment:

 * Only for production environment: Configure correct IP on DNS record.
-* Only for production environment: Configure app url in `taito-config.sh` and hostname in `scripts/wordpress/helm-prod.yaml` file.
-(TODO: taito-config.sh should suffice)
+* Only for production environment: Configure app url in `taito-config.sh`.
 * Run `taito env apply:ENV` to create an environment.
-Use the same basic auth credentials for all environments.
-Basic auth credentials don't have to be strong, but still do not reuse the same password for multiple projects.
-Update the basic auth username/password to the `package.json` file and to the beginning of this `README.md`, if they are not up-to-date.
+Basic auth credentials are used only for hiding non-production environments.
+Therefore you can use the same basic auth credentials for all environments and the credentials don't have to be strong.
+But still do not reuse the same password for multiple projects.
+Update the basic auth credentials in the beginning of this `README.md`.
 * Deploy wordpress to the environment either by pushing some changes to the environment branch or by triggering the deployment manually: `taito deployment trigger:ENV`.
 * Immediately generate a new password for the admin user by using the WordPress admin GUI (`taito open admin:ENV`).
 The initial admin password is: `initial-password-change-it-on-wp-admin-immediately`.
 If the admin account is shared, save the new password to a shared password manager.
 And never use the same admin password for every environment, as dev database is committed to git.
-* Install one of the following plugins.
-Note that bucket and service account was already created by Terraform so you should configure plugin settings manually.
-You can open the bucket by running `taito open storage:ENV`.
+* Install and configure one of the following plugins.
+Note that bucket and service account was already created by Terraform.
+You can open the bucket with `taito open storage:ENV` and the service account with `taito open services:ENV`.
   * [wp-stateless](https://wordpress.org/plugins/wp-stateless/) for Google Cloud.
 Settings: mode=`Stateless`, bucket=`wordpress-template-ENV`, bucket folder=`/media`, create a JSON key for `wordpress-template-ENV` service account from gcloud console (`taito open project:ENV` -> APIs & Services -> Credentials -> Create service account key).
   * [https://github.com/humanmade/S3-Uploads](S3-Uploads) for AWS.
-* Delete service account keys from your local disk that were created in the previous step.
+* Remember to delete the service account keys from your local disk that you created in the previous step.
-* If the staging database does not contain any condifidential data, add the staging database password to `docker-compose.yaml` for development purposes.
+* If the staging database does not contain any condifidential data, you can add the staging database password to `docker-compose.yaml` for development purposes.

 #### Kubernetes